[5 MIN READ]

 Q: How does a brain injury affect a person’s life?

 A: A brain injury can literally affect any part of a person’s life.
-Injury to the brain can cause paralysis, loss of sensation or changes in vision, problems thinking or remembering, dizziness or balance difficulties, headaches, neuroendocrine abnormalities, seizures, and alterations in mood and behavior.
+Injury to the brain can cause paralysis, loss of sensation or changes in vision, problems thinking or remembering, dizziness or balance difficulties, headaches, neuroendocrine abnormalities, seizures and alterations in mood and behavior.
 People with brain injuries can develop difficulty processing stimuli in the environment.
 This means they quickly become overwhelmed, which can lead to social isolation.

 One of the most challenging aspects of surviving a brain injury is that there may not be any outward sign of injury or disability.
 This can lead to misunderstandings or misconceptions by friends, family or an employer about changes a person is experiencing related to the injury.
 For example, people with TBIs are often extremely tired.
-They may need more than 12 hours a sleep each night.
+They may need more than 12 hours of sleep each night.
 Suddenly, they may not perform as well at work, or they can’t make it through a full workday.
 To an employer, that can be hard to understand.

 Sometimes a person with a TBI may have an altered personality.
 For example, if a person was loud and boisterous before their TBI, and now they are quiet and reserved, it could be due to a part of their brain being injured.
 This type of change can be especially hard for families, who can feel like they have to get to know their loved ones again.